geekbutchic/capstone-project-proposal/README.md

 ### Question 1)
 Describe the idea behind your project?

 * My project is idea is to create an E-Commerce store that sells wine.
 I have had a passion for wine for the last 5 years.
-I have purchased wine online.
+I have purchased wine online and have had positive experiences for the most part.
 I really enjoy the layout of such sites like [vivino.com](https://www.vivino.com/US-TX/en/?utm_source=google&utm_medium=paid_search&utm_campaign=PM_02_66&gclid=CjwKCAjw7eSZBhB8EiwA60kCW3mySm1jwNaNNJLX0BuL0g6hchDtsdGxES3RCfafzMcoh8nLnJBCShoCA7QQAvD_BwE), [tannico.com](https://www.tannico.com/), and [wine.com](https://www.wine.com/).
 I would like to create my own smaller version.

 ### Question 2)
 Who is my target audience?

-* My target audience is anyone that enjoys drinking wine.
+* My target audience is anyone that enjoys drinking wine, more than likely an older demographic, culutured, doctors, lawyers, entrepreneurs, enthusiasts, old world types.

 ### Question 3)
 How is this project going to showcase development skills?